Tashkent Metro: Passenger regulations

-A classical Soviet-style Kosmonavtlar station built in 1980-s.

-Despite a wide range of artistic and architectural features in the metro, it was notably illegal to take pictures and/or video inside the metro until 31 May 2018, because they were considered military installations due to the system's secondary role as a nuclear bomb shelter.
-The government under the newly elected Shavkat Mirziyoyev, ruled that from 1 June 2018, taking photo and video is allowed within the system.
+Despite a wide range of artistic and architectural features in the metro, photography inside the metro was strictly prohibited by law until 31 May 2018; because the stations were considered military installations due to the system's secondary role as a nuclear bomb shelter.
+The government under the newly-elected Shavkat Mirziyoyev, ruled that from 1 June 2018, the long-standing ban on photography on the metro would be abolished.